Quick start

 Formula and steps

-The calculator estimates grams of alcohol from drink volume and ABV, applies a Widmark-style body-water factor, then subtracts an average elimination rate.
+In plain language: The calculator estimates grams of alcohol from drink volume and ABV, applies a Widmark-style body-water factor, then subtracts an average elimination rate.
+Read the result together with the notes on the page, because health and fitness numbers often need personal context.

 How to read the answer